jack23247/adcd-makedist/README.md

 - `cnf/` - Configuration files for Hercules
     - `os390_v1r2.cnf` - Translation of `DEVMAP.NME` from the OS/390 V1R2 ADCD disk image set
 	- `os390_v2r10.cnf` - Translation of `DEVMAP.NME` from the OS/390 V2R10 ADCD disk image set
-- `makedist.sh` - The main script that checks the images' checksums and performs the conversion
+- `makedist` - The main script that checks the images' checksums and performs the conversion
 - `README.md` - This file

 ## Prerequisites